 👀 OK what now?

 As we mentioned, building a catalogue is NOT easy.
 And if you don’t have the right programs, it just becomes more and more difficult.
-I have seen countless business owners develop catalogues in MS word (sorry Microsoft), only to lose their patience with its fiddly tools at a moment’s notice.
+We have seen countless business owners develop catalogues in MS word (sorry Microsoft), only to lose their patience with its fiddly tools at a moment’s notice.